basho-labs/little_riak_book/en/02-concepts.md

     Examples: *CouchDB*, *MongoDB*, *Couchbase*
   4. **Columnar**.
 Popularized by [Google's BigTable](http://research.google.com/archive/bigtable.html),
-    this form of database exists to scale across multiple servers, and groups like data into column families.
+    this form of database exists to scale across multiple servers, and groups similar data into column families.
 Column values can be individually versioned and managed, though families are defined in advance, not unlike RDBMS schemas.